-You know what pisses me off to no end?
+Do you know what pisses me off to no end?
 It is these people, who think that they have it down pat.
 They know everything, because – HEY – only they got the magic potion to the fucking omnipotent wisdom that holds the universe in one piece.
 Only THEY are in touch with Mother Earth and her mysterious vibrations.
 Right?
-RIGHT?
 Or is it not really a she, but a he.
 A blasphemous thought, ain’t it?

 Heilung do exactly that judging by some of their remarks that I had the displeasure to read.
-That no political or religious statement is being made (or allowed), when the Opening Ceremony is anything but.
+That no political or religious statement is being made (or allowed) when the Opening Ceremony is anything but.
 That trying to connect modern shenanigans to their message of pure earth lore will be met with disdain, if not banned outright.
 Gaia forbid, someone could dilute the crystalline purity of their message.

-On the other hand, we need to give Heilung credit, where credit is due.
+On the other hand, we need to give Heilung credit where credit is due.
 Their 2018 album Lifa and its source Ofnir – for most – merged into an epic and powerful piece of work.
-I must admit I was transfixed, since they somehow appeared on the RMR radar.
+I must admit I was transfixed since they somehow appeared on the RMR radar.
 This band performs with a stage presence that I have seldom seen to date.

 No doubt Metal Hammer got them high on the list of best stage performers.
-And I’m in no way surprised neither that all big festivals (try to) grab them to come and perform.
+And I’m in no way surprised that all big festivals (try to) grab them to come and perform.
 Season of Mist saw their potential as well and quickly got them on board.

-Lifa sports a brand of Pagan Folk and Neo Folk that is not new, but certainly has not been depicted in that kind of an intense way.
+Lifa sports a brand of Pagan Folk and Neo-Folk that is not new, but certainly has not been depicted in that kind of an intense way.
 In a way, Heilung reached that level of their craft that Faun aspired to achieve, but never quite got to.
 Many a band already depicted the popularly called Dark Ages in all its gory glory.
 Some describe it in terms of Black Metal like Ildra.
-Others like Waldrauna deliver a brand very similar to Heilung‘s fare.
+Others like Wardruna deliver a brand very similar to Heilung‘s fare.
 Albeit at a greater level of maturity and – I daresay – with a better focus than the latter.

-Whilst Black Metal invoke the Dark Lord, meaning their unholy faith is based straight in Christianity, Heilung get all of their inspiration from pagan times, taking heavily from Shamanism.
+Whilst Black Metal bands often invoke the Dark Lord, meaning their unholy faith is based straight in Christianity, Heilung get all of their inspiration from pagan times, taking heavily from Shamanism.
 By many accounts, shamanism describes itself as the source of all wisdom, so there we go again.
-The band also freely takes from inscriptions on runes, old poems – in short whatever source they could find that will fit the theme of the early medieval period, starting with the last remnants of the Roman demise.
+The band also freely takes from inscriptions on runes, and old poems.
+In short, whatever source they could find that will fit the theme of the early medieval period, starting with the last remnants of the Roman demise.

 Including the excellent Krigsaldr that serves as the filet piece of the album.
-Just the build up to the chanting with the human bones ticking, the bullroarer sounding off and different drums and bells going off really got my attention.
-Even the ever dangerous war monologue in the middle integrates seamlessly into the humming, drumming and bellowing.
+Just the build-up to the chanting with the human bones ticking, the bullroarer sounding off, and different drums and bells going off really got my attention.
+Even the ever-dangerous war monologue in the middle integrates seamlessly into the humming, drumming, and bellowing.

 This goes as far as presenting some sort of Pagan Acid House in Hamrer Hippyer.
 True, during the show and together with the strobes, this kind of tune is powerful mana for the audience.
 Yet, same as proper House, this one fails to talk to me.

 Amplified History Heilung call their trade.
 Yet, sometimes it is a bit unclear what exactly the abundant amplifying is all about.
 Their brand of Pagan Folk is however really out there in the arcane without any of the paraphernalia modern times often demand.
 You’ll get a ritual of sorts out of Lifa, not the sensory overload on hurdy-gurdy that other Pagan Folk and Metal bands like to produce.

-Meaty rhythms brought about by drums, war horns, bells and other equipment not usually associated with music neatly hit the fray of soldiers marching and other brutalities.
+Meaty rhythms brought about by drums, war horns, bells, and other equipment not usually associated with music neatly hit the fray of soldiers marching and other brutalities.
 Together with the primeval screaming and chanting the band will get you an experience that is not easy to reproduce.